RafailSkoulos17/web_data_management_group_9/README.md

 ### Postgres

-Postgres is an RDBMS which uses and extends the SQL language by adding many features that can safely store and scale complicated data workloads.
+Postgres is an ORDBMS which uses and extends the SQL language by adding many features that can safely store and scale complicated data workloads.

 #### Applications and plugins used